mgenware/node-mean-template/README.md

 ### No `prepublishOnly`

-The `prepublishOnly` script was removed, we recommend using [np](https://github.com/sindresorhus/np) to publish packages, which will automatically run `npm test`, which runs `npm run r build` before publishing.
+The `prepublishOnly` script was removed as we recommend using [np](https://github.com/sindresorhus/np) to publish packages, which will automatically run `npm test`, which runs `npm run r build` before publishing.

 ### Badges